Involuntary Weight Loss

 Testing

-Age-appropriate cancer screening (eg, colonoscopy, mammography) is indicated if not previously done.
-Other testing is done for disorders suspected based on abnormal findings in the history or examination.
+Age-appropriate cancer screening (eg, colonoscopy, mammography) is indicated if not previously performed.
+Other testing is performed for disorders suspected based on abnormal findings in the history or examination.
 There are no widely accepted guidelines on other testing for patients without such focal abnormal findings.
 One suggested approach is to do the following tests:

 • Urinalysis